dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 [comment]: <> (Teaser)

 We implemented a Selenium test report database with Elasticsearch, Logstash, Docker, CircleCi and Jenkins to ease the test evaluation process in our continuous delivery pipeline.
-Today we want to share the background information of the project, the general ideas of the implemented solution and discuss the pragmatic benefits for our company.
+Today we want to share the background information of the project, showcase the various parts of the implemented solution and discuss the pragmatic benefits for our pipeline and the speed of massive test evaluation.

 Furthermore, this article should serve as an outline of the consolidated technical expertise gained throughout the engineering process of this project.